-On a brisk and cloudy morning, we transited the Coleman Bridge to get out of heavy seas into the lee shore of the upper York.
+On a brisk and cloudy morning, we went under the Coleman Bridge to avoid heavy seas and into the lee shore of the upper York.
 I recalled the time in 2007 when the I-35 bridge collapsed, killing 13 people and inuring 145.
 That led to highway departments all over the country reinspecting their bridges.
-One day we were sailing under the Coleman and saw spray-painted notes on the superstructure that read, “bolt missing” and “loose bolt.”
+One day we sailed under the Coleman and saw spray-painted notes on the superstructure that read, “bolt missing” and “loose bolt.”
 I took photos and ran them on page 1 of the Gazette.
 TV news picked up the story from us.

 I mentioned all this because one of the crew on this day was Nels Thygeson, who used to live in Minneapolis.
 He said calmly, “I was driving on that St. Paul bridge a half hour before it fell.
 In retrospect, I remember some big highway repair trucks and other machinery that crossed the bridge and seemed to dig it up.”

 Nels was in the area after looking at a 30-foot ketch in Lewisetta on the Northern Neck.
 “It’s a 50-year-old boat that needs a lot of work.
 I’m looking for a boatyard to replace the dry rot and the standing rigging.
-It also needs a lot of paint, but the engine is fairly new–only 15 years.”
-I suggested looking around California, where he now lives, but they’re too expensive there.
+It also needs a lot of paint, but the engine has only 15 years.”
+I suggested looking around California, but they’re too expensive there.
 And besides, “This one has sentimental value.”

 Two couples friends were with us as well as we raced upriver toward Cheatham Annex.
-Earlier in the day the USNS Cornhusker State was towed from the Cheatham pier to God knows where.
+Earlier in the day the USNS Cornhusker State transited under tow from the Cheatham pier to God knows where.